 Ensure your feed is fresh and not moldy.

-Keep it stored in waterproof containers – plastic totes, garbage bins or something similar.
-Moldy feed can and does kill chickens, so make sure the lid for your containers is airtight also.
+Keep it stored in waterproof containers – plastic totes, garbage bins, or something similar.
+The moldy feed can and does kill chickens, so make sure the lid for your containers is airtight also.

 20. Keep Their Coop Tidy

-A dirty coop not only attracts flies but can cause a number of health issues for your birds.
+A dirty coop not only attracts flies but can cause several health issues for your birds.

 21. Ensure Regular Health Checks